-Exams account for at least half of the marks of many modules, though there are also a small number of modules which are assessed by coursework only.
 You will always be given feedback on your work so that you learn from the experience and develop as a learner.

 Who will be teaching you

 You will be taught by highly qualified, experienced and enthusiastic academics, who research and write about the law and are experts in their particular specialisms.
 Some of the team are both academics and practitioners and others are involved in international projects training judges and lawyers in European Union law.
-All are actively engaged in the world of the law and legal institutions.
+All have actively engaged in the world of the law and legal institutions.

 Typical offer 112-120 UCAS Tariff points.
 No specific subjects are required.

 BTEC Extended Diploma (or combination of BTEC QCF qualifications)